-Kurt Barling, Professor of Journalism in the Faculty of Arts and Creative Industries, uses research and knowledge gained from his investigation into the Lakanal House fire in 2009 to shed light on the circumstances of the recent Grenfell Tower tragedy.
-Whoever is ultimately held responsible for this horrific event, all the evidence points to the fact that fire safety issues in tower blocks have been systematically neglected for years
+Kurt Barling, Professor of Journalism and former BBC presenter, uses research and knowledge gained from his investigation into the Lakanal House fire in 2009 to shed light on the circumstances of the recent Grenfell Tower tragedy.
+Whoever is ultimately held responsible for this horrific event, all the evidence points to the fact that fire safety issues in tower blocks have been systematically neglected for years.

 Grenfell was no accident.
 It is a colossal scandal.

 Meeting Rafael Cervi shortly after the Lakanal fire in July 2009 was a deeply emotional experience.
 I could barely contain the tears as he recounted watching helplessly while pleading to go back into the building to save his wife and two children who perished in the fire that engulfed their Camberwell block of flats.
 He had rushed home from work after getting panicked phone calls from his wife Diana.
 The unprecedented rapid spread of the blaze meant firefighters failed to reach them in time, along with Mbet Udoaka’s wife and newborn baby and Catherine Hickman.
 The fire behaved in unpredictable ways moving across floors and through internal cavities to hamper the firefighting and rescue tasks.
 Their stories fuelled my basic journalistic urge to ensure their trauma would never be knowingly repeated.